Updated: Jul 13

-According to the Centers for Disease Control and Prevention, every year about 235,000 people visit emergency rooms because of injuries suffered in the bathroom, and almost 14 percent are hospitalized.
+According to the Centers for Disease Control and Prevention, every year about 235,000 people visit emergency rooms because of bathroom safety-related injuries, and almost 14 percent are hospitalized.

 Slippery surfaces: Bathtubs and showers, in particular, can be extremely slippery when wet and can be especially dangerous for the elderly, who may have difficulty maintaining their balance.
 Only 2.2% of accidents happen when people get into the tub or shower, but 9.8% happen when they get out.

 Hot water burns: Many elderly individuals may have difficulty adjusting the temperature of the water, and may accidentally turn the water too hot, leading to burns.
 The main reason an older person is more likely to get burned is that they take longer to react.
 People's skin changes in a few ways as they get older.
 First, older people have thinner skin than younger people, so they burn at a lower temperature.
 It also burns more quickly.

 Toilet falls: Many elderly individuals may have difficulty with balance and struggle to safely get on and off the toilet.

 Layout cautions: Clutter and items that obstruct a clear walkway can lead to tripping hazards and areas that are not well lit as well as decorative mats.

 Keep Safety First